lalasray/VR-Application-to-treat-PTSD-and-Phobias/README.md

 ## How to Install
  * Open project in Unity 2017.1.0p5
- * In the Build Setting switch the platform to Android (may work for iOS, but I did not test it)
+ * In the Build Setting switch the platform to Android or iOS

-## Build
- * See Build folder for APK
- * Download the APK to your Android device and install

-### GVR Unity SDK Version
-1.70.0
 # VR-Application-to-treat-PTSD-and-Phobias